norvig/paip-lisp/docs/chapter7.md

 **Exercise  7.5 [h]** Change `student` so that it prints values only for those variables that are being asked for in the problem.
 That is, given the problem "X is 3.
 Y is 4.
-How much is X  +  Y ?" it should not print values for X and Y.
+How much is X + Y?" it should not print values for X and Y.

 **Exercise  7.6 [m]** Try STUDENT on the following examples.
 Make sure you handle special characters properly: